 When Are Swim Meets?

-Swim meets are typically held on Saturday mornings.
-Warm-ups begin at 7:40am (home meets) or 8:20am (away meets).
-Meets officially start at 9:00am and usually conclude between 12-1:00pm.
+Swim meets are typically held on Tuesday evenings.
+Warm-ups begin at 5:00pm (home meets) or 5:30pm (away meets).
+Meets officially start at 6:00pm and usually conclude between within 3-4 hours.
 Each team is given time to warm up in the pool under the direction of the team coaches.
 The home team warms up first, followed by the visiting team.

-The season begins with a "Practice Meet" (usually the weekend before Memorial Day), followed by five "Dual Meets" during the season.
-There is also a "Bye Week" in which there is no swim meet.
+The season begins with a "Intrasquad Meet" (usually the Tuesday the week before the first Dual Meet), followed by 6 "Dual Meets" during the season.
+There may also a "Bye Week" in which there is no swim meet.
 Typically this happens right before or after the July 4th holiday.
-The season concludes with our big "Champs" meet, where all six clubs compete together.
+The season concludes with our big "Champs" meet, where all clubs compete together.

-The Practice Meet is a chance for swimmers (and parents) to learn how meets run.
-The Practice Meet is run just like a Dual Meet (all events will be timed), but there is only one team swimming … Preston Village.
+The Intrasquad Meet (or Practice Meet) is a chance for swimmers (and parents) to learn how meets run.
+The Practice Meet is run just like a Dual Meet with the exception of relays.
+All events will be timed, but there is only one team swimming … Preston Village.
 At the Practice Meet, swimmers are highly encouraged to swim all four strokes (Butterfly, Backstroke, Breaststroke and Freestyle) as it is the only meet in which a swimmer is allowed to swim all four strokes.
 It is especially important for new families to participate in the Practice Meet to learn how to navigate a swim meet.
-Swimmers learn where to check for their heat/lane assignments, where to go before their race, when to get ready for their next race, etc. Parents learn about the different Parent Meet Jobs (timers, runners, data table workers, etc).
+Swimmers learn where to check for their heat/lane assignments, where to go before their race, when to get ready for their next race, etc. Parents learn about the different Meet Jobs (timers, runners, data table workers, etc).

 What Are Dual Meets?

 At a Dual Meet, each club competes against one of the other clubs in the league.
 Meets are held at either the Preston Village Pool or the other club's pool.